Report and pay VAT

 How often do I have to submit a VAT return?

-When you submit your application/notification of business registration to the Swedish Tax Agency when starting your business, you indicate how often you want to report VAT.
+When you register your business with the Swedish Tax Agency as part of starting your company, you specify how often you want to report VAT.

 Table: Reporting periods depend on turnover